Fa Ngum: Early life

 Fa Ngoum or Fa Ngum was born in Muang Sua, a Lao principality located on the site of present-day Luang Prabang, and founded the Lan Xang Hôm Khao (better known as Lan Xang) kingdom in Laos in 1353.
-Fa Ngum was a grandson of Souvanna Khamphong, titled Phagna Khampong, ruler of Muang Sua and grandfather of Fa Ngum, banished Fa Ngum and his father, Chao Fa Ngiao, to the Khmer kingdom of Angkor in the 1320s due to his father's indiscretion with one of the grandfather's wives.
+Fa Ngum was a grandson of Souvanna Khamphong, titled Phagna Khampong, ruler of Muang Sua and grandfather of Fa Ngum, banished Fa Ngum and his father, Chao Fa Ngiao, to the Khmer kingdom of Angkor in the 1320s (Note: The equation of Mueang Inthapat with Angkor, and of Phraya Siri Chunthrarat with Jayavarman IX, is an identification rather than the chronicle's own wording.
+Indaprasthanagara, long equated with the Angkorian capital in Thai and Cambodian historiography, was rejected as such by Michael Vickery in 1995, who held that the sruk indraparāś of the Angkorian inscriptions denotes a village or district rather than a capital, and the Ayutthaya Testimonies place Indaprasthanagara east of Sankhaburi, in the Phraek Si Racha region of the central Chao Phraya plain.) due to his father's indiscretion with one of the grandfather's wives.
+The Chronicles of Lan Xang name the place of exile as Mueang Inthapat (เมืองอินทปัต) and record that the two were sent there by boat below the Li Phi rapids, lodged in the cell of the elder Maha Pasaman, and that Fa Ngum entered the service of the town's ruler, Phraya Siri Chunthrarat (พระยาศิริจุนทราช).
 Another source said that Fa Ngum was sent to exile because Fa Ngoum was miraculously born with thirty-three teeth which was an omen of threatening the well-being of his grandfather's kingdom.
-Fa Ngum subsequently married a Khmer princess Princess Kèo Kèngkanya.
-With the support of Jayavarman IX, Fa Ngum returned to Muang Sua with a 10,000 armed men to gain control and consolidate his kingdom.
+Fa Ngum subsequently married a Khmer princess, Princess Kèo Kèngkanya, and afterwards returned to Muang Sua with an armed force to bring the towns of Lan Xang under his control.
+On the chronicle's account Siri Chunthrarat gave Fa Ngum and his father an army in 1352 to march on Lan Xang; they took Mueang Phuan on the way, killed its ruler and installed Thao Thiam Kham Yo in his place, and in 1353 sent an envoy to demand the throne of Lan Xang from Fa Ngum's grandfather, who refused it.
+Chris Baker and Pasuk Phongpaichit record that Fa Ngum may have arranged the death of his own father to clear his way to the throne.
+The force is elsewhere given as ten thousand men.
+Baker and Pasuk read the foundation story as one of a kind common in the period.
+A local chief travels to the dominant power of the day, returns with its princess as his wife and then subdues other local chiefs, and they hold that rulers of this era drew legitimacy from association with a dominant polity rather than from separation from it.
+They set the story beside the Sukhothai events of 1238, which they read the same way.
 Princess Kèo Kèngkanya later died from plague, while he was campaigning North against the Mongols.
 In 1353, Fa Ngum founded the kingdom of Lan Xang Hôm Khao—"land of one million elephants and a white parasol."
 The elephant symbolized military power since most battles were fought using elephants, and the white parasol symbolized royalty, particularly a Buddhist monarch.
 Fa Ngum further legitimized his rule by enshrining the Prabang Buddha image as the spiritual protector of the kingdom in Viang Chan Viang Kham (present-day Vientiane and Viengkham).
 He made Xiang Dong Xiang Thong (later renamed Luang Prabang) his capital.